 We plan to create an innovation center and business incubator, and the property will also serve as a public pocket park with restrooms and a bicycle parking lot.
 2017 State Capital Budget funding of $45,000 has been allocated for the pocket park.

-The City is currently in a purchase and sale agreement with the estate.
-The additional State funding will provide for reconstruction of the interior for the innovation/co-working space/education center, improvements to lobby for a start-up business use, restroom remodel, new windows and doors, roofing, upgrades to electrical, exterior concrete improvements, and site improvements.
+Additional State funding will provide for reconstruction of the interior for the innovation space/education center, improvements to lobby for potential start-up business use, restroom remodel, new windows and doors, roofing, upgrades to electrical, exterior concrete improvements, and site improvements.

-The NW Innovation Resource Center is establishing a hub for innovation in Everett and is collaborating with the City of Arlington, City of Everett, Economic Alliance Snohomish County, and Everett Community College, SnoCoMakers and Everett CC AMTEC.
-The Arlington Innovation Center will be a branch from the hub in Everett.
+The NW Innovation Resource Center (NWIRC) has established a hub for innovation in Everett "theLab@everett" and is collaborating with the City of Arlington, City of Everett, Economic Alliance Snohomish County, and Everett Community College, SnoCoMakers and Everett CC AMTEC.
+The Arlington Innovation Center "theLab@arlington" will be a branch from the hub in Everett.
 The focus region for NWIRC includes Snohomish, Skagit, Whatcom, and Island counties.
 This region has unique economic growth potential through entrepreneurs, inventors, and start up businesses.
 A network of innovation centers will provide resources for a strong innovative region and a more vibrant economic climate from existing businesses and start ups.